Horatio Seymour (Vermont politician)

 Horatio Seymour (May 31, 1778 – November 21, 1857) was a United States senator from Vermont.
 He was the uncle of Origen S. Seymour and the great-uncle of Origen's son Edward W. Seymour.

-Horatio Seymour's brother Henry became a resident of Utica, New York and was the father of Horatio Seymour, who served as Governor of New York, and Julia Catherine Seymour, the wife of Senator Roscoe Conkling.
+Horatio Seymour's brother Henry became a resident of Utica, New York and was the father of Horatio Seymour, who served as Governor of New York, and of Julia Catherine Seymour, the wife of Senator Roscoe Conkling.

 Early life

 Seymour was born in Litchfield, Connecticut, on May 31, 1778, the son of Mary (Molly) Marsh Seymour and Major Moses Seymour, a veteran of the American Revolution, the longtime Litchfield town clerk, and a member of the Connecticut House of Representatives.
 Horatio Seymour attended the local schools, and was tutored by his brother in law, the Reverend Truman Marsh.
 Seymour graduated from Yale College in 1797 and received his Master of Arts degree from Yale in 1799.
 He taught school in Cheshire, Connecticut, and studied at the Litchfield Law School.
 Seymour then moved to Middlebury, Vermont, completed his legal training in the office of Daniel Chipman, and was admitted to the bar in 1800.